LogtalkDotOrg/talkshow/README.md

 ...
 ```

+Most packs can be tested (after installation) by loading their `tester.lgt`
+(or `tester.logtalk`) file.
 See the packs home pages for more details.